Grey Abbey, Kildare

 Grey Abbey (An Mhainistir Liath) is a ruined Franciscan abbey/monastery in County Kildare, Ireland.
 Founded in 1260, the Kildare poems were likely written in the abbey.
+It is one of the three abbeys of Kildare, the other two being White Abbey and Black Abbey.

 History

-The abbey was founded in 1260 by William de Vesci, however it was completed by Maurice FitzGerald, Lord of Offaly.
-Gerald FitzGerald, 5th Earl of Kildare was buried here.
+The abbey was founded in 1260 by William de Vesci and the Franciscan order, however it was completed by Maurice FitzGerald, Lord of Offaly.
+Gerald FitzGerald, 5th Earl of Kildare was buried here alongside 7 other Earls of Kildare.
+The friary was extended in 1350 under the patronage of Joan de Burgo.
 A manuscript which is the original source of the Kildare poems was likely written in the Grey Abbey in the early 1300s.
+The abbey was named after the grey habits worn by members of the Franciscan order.

+In 1539 the abbey was suppressed and was completely abandoned by 1547.
+The abbey is known to have been a complex of multiple buildings including a church, a belfry, a dormitory, a hall, three chambers, a kitchen and a cemetery.

+Archaeologists excavated the site in 2004 and discovered various medieval pottery shards, metals and glass under the soil.